Is my baby too big? -Is it CPD or not?

 I’m now pregnant with our second and again the baby is in LOA – the exact same place.
 We assumed the first time was something of a fluke and had been planning a VBAC.
 My due date is tomorrow and this baby is still up under my ribs!
 I know that second babies don’t usually engage until labor begins, but I was wondering if you found that to be the case if a first baby never engaged?
 My Dr., although very supportive of VBACs, is beginning to wonder with no cervical changes at all and the baby being so high, if I will actually be able to successfully deliver vaginally based on my first experience.
 He won’t induce me (which I don’t want anyway) and he knows I’m desperate to avoid a repeat of my first labor and birth.

-I’m trying daily inversions and pelvic floor release to see if that helps, but do you have any thoughts at all about my situation?
+I’m trying daily inversions and [Sidelying Release] to see if that helps, but do you have any thoughts at all about my situation?
 I’m sooooooo open to anything at this point!

 Thanks for any advice!